 Pour the batter into the pan.

-Bake for 30 minutes, until top is golden brown and springy, and a toothpick inserted in the center comes out clean.
+Bake for 25-30 minutes, until top is golden brown and springy, and a toothpick inserted in the center comes out clean.
 (When you gently press the middle of the top of the cake with your finger, the cake should feel solid underneath and should spring right back up when you remove your finger.)

 Remove lemon cake from oven and put onto a cake rack to cool.
 It may have some cracks on the top—don't worry, the dome on the cake will fall slightly as it cools, and the cracks will virtually disappear.
 After 15 minutes, when cake is still warm, invert cake pan onto a plate to unmold.
 Remove the parchment paper and then flip the cake right-side up again.
 Let cake cool completely, then sprinkle with powdered sugar to serve.

-🧐 Recipe FAQs
+Lemon Ricotta Cake Recipe FAQs

-No, this Italian lemon ricotta cake does not need to be refrigerated.
+This Italian lemon ricotta cake does not need to be refrigerated.
 Store it in an airtight container or wrap tightly in plastic wrap or foil.
 It will last at least 3 days at room temperature—the ricotta and almond flour in the cake will keep it moist!
 If you want to store it longer, you can keep it in the refrigerator for a few more days.
 Note that if you think you will have leftovers, don't sprinkle the entire top with powdered sugar.
 The sugar will melt into the cake over time and leave the top a bit soggy.

 Yes, this ricotta cake freezes well.
 Make sure cake is fully cooled first, and don't sprinkle with powdered sugar.
 Then wrap slices tightly with plastic wrap or store in freezer bags.
 Cake will last up to 3 months in the freezer.
 Defrost overnight in the refrigerator, then leave out at room temperature before serving.

-👩🍳 Expert Tips for Lemon Ricotta Cake
+Expert Tips for Easy Ricotta Cake

-If you don’t have a kitchen scale yet, and you enjoy baking, I encourage you to buy one.
-In recipe testing my baked goods, I measure my ingredients time and time again.
-I am always surprised when my measurements do not match what I can find on the Internet.
 For example, King Arthur Flour tells me that 1 cup of all-purpose flour weighs 120 grams, but the Cooks Illustrated baking chart tells me it weighs 142 grams.
 When I used my measuring cup to spoon and level my flour into it, I came out with 150 grams. (?!)
 I’ve used King Arthur Flour’s recommendations in my recipe to convert into cup measures, but I encourage you to use the weights when measuring as much as possible.

 Measurements get even trickier with ingredients like almond flour and olive oil, which come in many different versions.
 As a bonus, when you measure using a scale, there are fewer dishes to wash!
 You can measure ingredients directly into the bowl on your scale, and zero out the scale before you add each new ingredient.